-INTRODUCTION It is the policy of the Champaign County Mental Health Board (CCMHB) that: services be provided in the least restrictive environment appropriate to the needs of the individual; CCMHB funding support be community based; and CCMHB planning and funding efforts be coordinated with governmental and non-governmental providers of services.
-Funds allocated by the CCMHB shall be used to contract for mental health, developmental disability, and substance use disorder supports and services for Champaign County residents, pursuant to the authority contained in the Community Mental Health Act, ILCS, Chapter 405, Act 20, Section 0.1, et.seq.
+REVISED November 19, 2025INTRODUCTIONIt is the policy of the Champaign County Mental Health Board (CCMHB) that: services be provided in the least restrictive environment appropriate to the needs and desires of the individual; CCMHB funding support be community based; and CCMHB planning and funding efforts be coordinated with governmental and non-governmental providers of services.
+Funds allocated by the CCMHB shall be used to contract for mental health, intellectual/developmental disability (I/DD), and substance use disorder (SUD) supports and services for Champaign County residents, pursuant to the authority contained in the Community Mental Health Act, ILCS, Chapter 405, Act 20, Section 0.1, et.seq.
 This policy should be reviewed by all agency staff responsible for contract management, including those who prepare applications for funding as well as those who record and report on contract activities, deliverables, and financials.
 This document offers guidance for contract compliance and clarification of expectations for fiscal accountability and financial management systems.
 In various sections of this document, the terms “applicant,” “agency,” “organization,” and “provider” refer to the entity seeking or receiving funding from the CCMHB.
 Acceptance of CCMHB funding establishes a legal obligation on the part of the contracted agency to use the funding in full accordance with the provisions, terms, and conditions of the contract.
 The funded agency assumes full responsibility for the conduct of project activities and deliverables and is responsible for meeting CCMHB compliance standards for financial management, internal controls, audits, and periodic reporting.
 An individual contract, once awarded, will contain additional details.
-GENERAL AGENCY AND ADMINISTRATIVE REQUIREMENTS 1.
-Eligible Applicants for CCMHB Funding - An applicant for funding may be an individual or a public or private entity providing mental health, developmental disability, or substance use disorder supports and services to residents of Champaign County.
+GENERAL AGENCY AND ADMINISTRATIVE REQUIREMENTS1.
+Eligibility for CCMHB Funding - An applicant for funding may be an individual or a public or private entity providing mental health, I/DD, or SUD supports and services to residents of Champaign County.

-- An individual/sole proprietor who is appropriately certified or licensed by the applicable state or national board or organization that demonstrates financial reliability and stability and who demonstrates appropriate service, fiscal, and administrative accountability is eligible to apply for funding.
+- An individual/sole proprietor who is appropriately certified or licensed by the applicable state or national entity, and who demonstrates capacity for appropriate service, financial, and administrative accountability and stability, is eligible to apply for funding.

 - Not-for-profit corporations are eligible to apply for funding.
 The agency must be chartered as a not-for-profit corporation in the State of Illinois and must be established as a Section 501 (C) (3) under the Internal Revenue Code.
 The agency must have a board of directors representative of the service area.
 Consistent with the Internal Revenue Service conflict of interest policy, no staff member of the agency or relative of a staff member will be allowed to serve on the agency board.

-- For-profit organizations are eligible to apply for funding but must have a community based advisory committee representative of the service area and approved by the CCMHB.
+- For-profit organizations are eligible to apply for funding provided they meet other listed requirements and have a community based advisory committee representative of the service area and approved by the CCMHB.

 - The CCMHB and Champaign County Developmental Disabilities Board (CCDDB) may administer other funds on behalf of the Champaign County Board.
 An intergovernmental agreement will be executed between the respective boards defining the purpose, term, payment, and mutual responsibilities of the parties in the management of the funds.
 Any such activity shall have a direct relationship to the mission of the CCMHB or CCDDB.
 The management of such funds will comply with the CCMHB and/or CCDDB Funding Guidelines.

-- Departments and units within the University of Illinois and Parkland College related to the mission of the CCMHB are eligible to apply.
+- Departments and units within the University of Illinois and Parkland College related to the mission of the CCMHB are eligible to apply, provided other funds are not available to support the services.

-2. Administrative Requirements of Applicants - Corporate by-laws at a minimum shall: encourage consumer representation on the board; specify the number of members of the board and include a mandatory board rotation policy; reference term limits for each board office; describe policies for recruitment, nomination and election of board members and officers; address removal and replacement of board members; include an indemnification clause; and describe committee structures.
+2. Administrative Requirements of Applicants - Corporate by-laws at a minimum shall: encourage consumer representation on the board; require that at least one board member be a resident of Champaign County; prohibit board service by relatives of agency staff; specify the number of members of the board and include a mandatory board rotation policy; reference term limits for each board office; describe policies for recruitment, nomination, and election of board members and officers; address removal and replacement of board members; include an indemnification clause; and describe committee structures.

 - The provider must have its principal offices located within Champaign County.
-Exceptions must be approved by the CCMHB, and if approved, the provider must have a local advisory board with a mechanism for providing direct input to the corporate board of directors.
+Exceptions must be approved by the CCMHB, and if the corporate board of directors is not local and the application is approved, the provider must have a local advisory board with a mechanism for providing direct input to the board of directors.

-- The provider must not discriminate in the acceptance of clients, employment of personnel, appointment to the board of directors, or in any other respect on the basis of race, color, religion, gender, sexual preference, national origin, ancestry, or disability.
+- The provider must not discriminate in the acceptance of clients, employment of personnel, appointment to the board of directors, or in any other respect on the basis of race, color, religion, gender, sexual orientation, national origin, ancestry, disability, or on any other basis prohibited by law.
 Services shall not be denied based on a client’s inability to pay.

 - The CCMHB reserves the right to conduct its own investigation into any charge or complaint of a violation of this non-discrimination requirement.

-d.
-The provider shall implement and report on a Cultural and Linguistic Competence Plan for the agency’s staff, clients, and governance board and aligned with National Culturally and Linguistically Appropriate Services standards as set forth by the US Department of Health and Human Services. e.
-The provider shall demonstrate a willingness and ability to enter into networking agreements or contracts with other providers in order to avoid overlapping services and to ensure best outcomes for people using or seeking those services.
+- The provider shall demonstrate a willingness and ability to enter into networking agreements or contracts with other providers to avoid overlapping services and to ensure best outcomes for people using or seeking those services.
 Said agreements must be updated and on file annually.
 Because of the CCMHB’s commitment to the principle of continuity of care, agencies and programs must demonstrate a commitment to work cooperatively with all CCMHB-funded and CCDDB-funded agencies and programs and such other health and human service agencies as are appropriate to the target population.
-Detailed working agreements with particular agencies with which the agency and program have a similar mission may be required by the CCMHB. f.
-The provider will be expected to: - Make available for inspection by the CCMHB copies of site, monitoring compliance, licensure/certification, evaluation, and audit visit reports performed by any funding authority;
+Detailed working agreements with particular agencies with which the agency and program have a similar mission may be required by the CCMHB.

-- Cooperate fully in program evaluation and onsite monitoring as conducted by CCMHB staff;
+- Cooperate fully in program evaluation and monitoring as conducted by CCMHB staff.

 - Provide services to each eligible client in accordance with a written individual plan (where applicable) which identifies client needs and assets as determined by assessment.
-At a minimum, the plan will describe long term goals, measurable short-term objectives and expected outcomes of services with evaluative updates at least annually.
-Client files (where applicable) shall reflect written documentation of service units billed for reimbursement; and
+At a minimum, the plan will describe long term goals, measurable short-term objectives, and expected outcomes of services with evaluative updates at least annually.
+Client files (where applicable) shall reflect written documentation of service units billed for reimbursement.

 - Comply with all applicable Illinois and Federal laws and regulations with respect to safeguarding the use and disclosure of confidential information about recipients of services.